Larabia/Java-Serialization/README.md

 We’ll make use of helper classes `FileInputStream`, which helps us read a file and `ObjectInputStream` which helps us read a serialized stream of bytes.

-1. Initialize a `FileOutputStream` object **which will create and write a stream of bytes to a file** and pass the name of the file as an argument (ex: person-file.txt).
+1. Initialize FileInputStream and ObjectInputStream in main() which will read a file and transform a stream of bytes into a Java object.
-2. Initialize an `ObjectOutputStream` object **which will help serialize an object to a specified output stream** and pass the `FileOutputStream` object as an argument.
+2. Create a Person object named michaelCopy by using objectInputStream.readObject() to read a serialized object.
-2. Create an object by using **objectInputStream.readObject()** to read a serialized object.
+2. Created a Person object named peterCopy by using objectInputStream.readObject() to read a serialized object.

 ```java
 public class Person implements Serializable {